Manual Machining Services

 Capabilities We Provide Access To

-• Manual lathe turning: shafts, bushings, custom round parts
+• Manual lathe turning: shafts, bushings, pins, spacers, and custom round parts

-• Manual milling: flat faces, slots, pockets, and contours
+• Manual milling: flat faces, slots, pockets, counterbores, keyways, contours

 Manual Lathe Work